How to choose your hiking footwear and other considerations before your trek

 They have to match

 With the other things you’re bringing, that is.
 If you’ll be going on a long hike and bringing a lot of gear, hiking sandals might not be the best choice of footwear.
-Carrying a lot with you on your hike will undoubtedly cause some pressure on your joints, and this may damage your feet if they’re not protected or supported enough.
+Carrying a lot with you on your hike will undoubtedly cause pressure on your joints, and this may damage your feet if they’re not protected or supported enough.

 Consider the material